A few decades ago, it would have been a pain to find a Russian teacher close to home to learn the Russian language.

 A Wi-Fi or 3G / 4G connection will allow your tablet or smartphone to connect to the Net, where the Russian world is more than present.

 Be self-taught by surfing the Russian-speaking Google to make friends with whom to correspond via Skype or e-mail (the installation of a virtual keyboard may be required).

 To find a correspondent is to prepare a language exchange with a host family, near the Urals for example - nothing better to be aware of the different possible dialects.

 In parallel, practice Russian transcription and translation: who says you won't discover a vocation to be a Russian translator?

 My method, which I recommend, is finally to watch a Russian film in original version and to listen to Russian songs: perfect to know the language and culture of the Russians while having fun!

-Russian online translators are very practical.
+Russian language online translators are very practical.